obedAdu-Gyamfi/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. This script creates a directory in another directory
 8. This script moves the file betty from the /tmp/ to /tmp/my_first_directory
 9. This deletes betty in /tmp/my_first_directory
+10. This script deletes the directory my_first_directory that is in the /tmp directory